MikePacey/Lancaster-HEC/docs/howitworks.rst

 The HEC has three basic components:

-* a login node, where users login in to submit jobs;
+* a login node, where users access the HEC to submit jobs;

 * the compute nodes, which run those jobs; and